-“standing data request form” means the form published by a network provider under clause 6.9, in accordance with Annexure 1.
+“standing data request form” means the form published by a network provider under clause 6.2, in accordance with Annexure 1.

 “statement of charges” means the statement of network charges provided by a network provider to a retailer.

+“supply” has the meaning given to that term in the ERA.

-“System Control Technical Code” means the code of that name authorised by the Commission and published by Power and Water Corporation.
+“System Control Technical Code” means the code of that name approved by the Commission in accordance with the ERA and published by Power and Water Corporation.

-“system controller” means a person who holds a licence authorising them to exercise control over the power system as outlined in the ERA.
+“system controller” has the meaning given to that term in the ERA.

-“transfer” means transfer from one retailer to another retailer under this Code of rights and obligations at an exit point in connection with the supply of electricity to a customer.
+“transfer” means transfer from one retailer to another retailer under this Code of rights and obligations at an exit point in connection with the supply to a customer.

 “transfer date” means the date on which a transfer occurs.